shre-db/OCT-Retinal-Disease-Detection-CNN/README.md

 By following deployment best practices and usage guidelines focused on clinical validity, safety, and responsibility, this model has the potential to provide valuable assistance improving retinal disease screening and detection.

 ## Release Date
-Nov 14 2023
+- Current model release: 2023-11-18
+- First release: 2023-11-14

 ## Additional Notes
 - The model was trained using PyTorch and Python with an NVIDIA P100 GPU on a Kaggle environment.
-Key packages used include NumPy, Matplotlib, Pillowa and Scikit-Learn.
+Key packages used include NumPy, Matplotlib, Pillow and Scikit-Learn.
-- The overall model architecture consists of a ResNet18 backbone pre-trained on ImageNet, with a customized classifier head and loss function added.
+- The overall model architecture consists of a DenseNet-121 backbone pre-trained on ImageNet, with a customized classifier head and loss function added.
-- Training was done on a large 108k image dataset.
+- Training and validation was done on a large 103K image dataset.
 Test set was held out completely from model development.
+- Hyperparameter Tuning was carried out and various pre-trained model architectures such as ResNet, VGG and DenseNet families were explored.
 - Class imbalance was handled via weighted loss function.
 - The dataset consisted of OCT images sourced from [data.mendeley.com](https://data.mendeley.com/datasets/rscbjbr9sj/3)
 - Regular model monitoring, updated retraining, explainability and bias mitigation procedures should be implemented for production deployment.